Hotel Macdonald: Facilities

-The hotel building also features several event spaces, including the Wedgewood room, named after the Wedgwood detailing on its ceiling; and the Empire Ballroom, an event space with 21 ft ceiling adorned with bas relief carvings.
+The hotel building also features several event spaces, including the Wedgwood room, named after the Wedgwood detailing on its ceiling; and the Empire Ballroom, an event space with 21 ft ceiling adorned with bas relief carvings.
 The carvings were covered under a false ceiling and were uncovered during the hotels' renovations in the late-1980s.
 Confederation Lounge serves as the hotel's lounge, and is named after a replica painting of Conference at Québec in 1864, to settle the basics of a union of the British North American Provinces by Robert Harris, that hangs above the lounge's fireplace.

 Other facilities on the hotel property include squash courts, aerobic facilities, minibars, and an electronic security system.
 The hotel also operates one restaurant, known as The Harvest Room.